The 80 20 Rule Explained

-The 80/20 rule is also called the “Pareto Principle” named after it’s founder, the Italian economist Vilfredo Pareto from 1895.
+As I just mentioned, the 80 20 rule is also called the “Pareto Principle.”
+It was named after it’s founder, the Italian economist Vilfredo Pareto, back in 1895.
 He noticed that people in society seemed to divide naturally into what he called the “vital few,” or the top 20 percent in terms of money and influence, and the “trivial many,” or the bottom 80 percent.

 Later, he discovered that virtually all economic activity was subject to this principle, in that 80 percent of the wealth of Italy during that time was controlled by 20 percent of the population.